Great Neighborhoods - NE Bellevue

 However, I do not see the "spines" of NE 24th and Northrup to be family friendly or safe pedestrian/biking routes as stated.
 The pathways are uneven, gravel instead of paved and winding with significant ups and downs.
 Wheelchair and stroller accessibility is limited, at best.
 Riding a bike involves comingling with automobile traffic on narrow single lanes of traffic.

-Jerry T about 3 years ago
+Jerry T over 3 years ago